 The Meiler Lab

 The Lopez Lab

 Welcome to the Vanderbilt Molecular Biophysics Training Program sponsored by the Center for Structural Biology and an NIH T32 training grant.
 A major mission of the this program is to train current, Vanderbilt PhD students and other researchers in the foundations of molecular biophysics.
 To this end, our program offers funding for up to two years to current Vanderbilt PhD students that matriculate into our associated laboratories.
 Our program, however, is designed to be open to anyone interested in furthering their knowledge of molecular biophysics.

-The program encompasses a network of ~150 faculty, students, postdocs and staff working at the interface between chemistry, physics, biology and medicine.
-Rooted in collaborative research efforts, the training faculty has primary appointments in eight different departments within the School of Medicine and the College of Arts and Science.
-Research spans different disciplines ranging from high-resolution structural biology to single molecule and single cell approaches, all directed towards understanding biology and medicine at the molecular level.
+The program encompasses a network of ~150 faculty and PhD students, as well as postdocs and staff, all working at the interface between chemistry, physics, biology and medicine.
+Participating faculty have primary appointments in many departments throughout Vanderbilt, with research spanning structural biology to single molecule imaging to single cell biology, all directed towards understanding how biology and medicine interface at the molecular level.

 The Molecular Biophysics Training Program is supported jointly by the Vanderbilt University School of Medicine and College of Arts & Science.